core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-exchange-example title="Example of Non-confirmable group request, followed by Non-confirmable Responses"}

 In {{fig-exchange-example-observe}}, the client sends a Non-confirmable GET request to the CoAP group, targeting and requesting to observe the resource "temperature" in the application group "gp1".
 All servers reply with a 2.05 (Content) notification response.
-As source port number of their response, servers A and B use the destination port number of the request, i.e, PORT_GRP.
+As source port number of their response, servers A and B use the destination port number of the request, i.e., PORT_GRP.
 Instead, server C uses its own port number PORT_C.
 Some time later, all servers send a 2.05 (Content) notification response, with the new representation of the "temperature" resource as payload.

 ~~~~~~~~~~~
 Client              A  B  C